 By first considering grades and test scores, admissions committees at these schools can narrow down the number of applications they need to thoroughly evaluate.
 Students with grades and test scores well above the average levels are very likely to be admitted, and those with grades and test scores well below the average levels are likely not to be admitted.
 Only students on the borderline require adcoms to carefully evaluate other factors, like extracurriculars.

-However, one regard in which extracurriculars can have a significant impact at large public universities is in the merit scholarship selection process.
+However, one regard in which extracurricular activities can have a significant impact at large public universities is in the merit scholarship selection process.
 The selection process for these awards is typically much more competitive and rigorous than that of general freshman admissions.
-As a result, these programs typically consider extracurriculars much more heavily, and may even require supplemental application materials that ask applicants to describe their extracurricular accomplishments in greater detail than they are permitted to on the general freshman application.
+As a result, these programs typically consider ECs much more heavily, and may even require supplemental application materials that ask applicants to describe their accomplishments in greater detail than they are permitted to on the general freshman application.

-For example, the University of Florida, which would fall into the previous category of a noncompetitive large public university, receives about 30,000 applications annually, with an acceptance rate that hovers near 50%.
+For example, the University of Florida, which would fall into the previous category of a large, non-competitive public university, receives about 30,000 applications annually, with an acceptance rate that hovers near 50%.
 However, last year, nearly 200,000 students applied to UC Berkeley, only 17.5% of which were admitted.
-With so many qualified applicants gunning for a limited number of spots, these competitive public universities are forced to evaluate qualitative criteria like extracurriculars more carefully.
+With so many qualified applicants gunning for a limited number of spots, these competitive public universities are forced to evaluate qualitative criteria like extracurricular activities more carefully.